This is what is will take for the US to solve its testing problem and actually get everyone back to work safely

 Several nonprofit organizations with significant brain trusts have published detailed roadmaps to reopening the US economy.
 Such documents throw out a variety of daily test numbers, but everyone agrees that the 200,000 tests a day the US is currently conducting, and the White House seems to believe is adequate, won’t cut it.

-For the imperfect and pandemic-stricken world we now live in, where a safe and effective vaccine is at least year away (if one ever appears) and there is no slam-dunk treatment on the horizon, Dr. Ashish Jha and his colleagues at the Harvard Global Health Institute think 500,000 daily tests by mid-May is a national rock-bottom number to reopen with some confidence and control.
+For the imperfect and pandemic-stricken world we now live in, where a safe and effective vaccine is at least year away (if one ever appears) and there is no slam-dunk treatment on the horizon, Dr. Ashish Jha and some colleagues at the Harvard Global Health Institute said last month that 500,000 daily tests by mid-May is a national rock-bottom number to reopen with some confidence and control.

 “So there’s the ideal, what we really want to be doing,” Jha, who is the Global Health Institute’s director, told Business Insider in late April.
 “And then there’s what we have been arguing for, that I’ve been championing, which is not really ideal.
 It’s not even that great.
 It’s pretty good, but it’s got a shot of working.”